rocketmo/standup/README.md

 4. Open `chrome://extensions/` in Chrome.
 5. Enable developer mode.
 6. Click on the "Load unpacked" button.
-6. Select the folder that was unzipped.
+6. Select the unzipped `standup` folder.

 ## Updating the extension